ptbrowne/cozy-gitdocs/docs/howTos/connect-mobile-app-local-stack.md

 ---
-title: How to connect a mobile app to your local stack
+title: Connect a mobile app to your local stack
 ---

 Sometimes we need to test a feature on a mobile app by connecting it to our locally installed stack.
 For this to work, we need to achieve some things.